The Wall by Peter Sis is a spectacular, highly illustrated auto-biographical story of what it was

 We have provided four 'postcards' to use---and even put Soviet era stamps on them. :) You could have the students write more postcards or fewer postcards, and/or could have them cut them out and draw something relevant on the front (like real postcards), all depending on the time available

-activity will check that the student read and understood the book,
+activity will check that students read and understood the book,

 as long as you have them:

 -choose different periods of the author's life and write the year or his age at the top of the card

 -describe at least 3 key events in the country/Soviet region on each card

 -describe how he feels about what is happening on each card